Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 # Files and folders

-All the compiled versions of Elypso engine come with the cloned files folder.
+All the compiled versions of Elypso engine come with the cloned files and engine folders.
-The origin is found at your_project_path\Engine\files.
+The origin is found at your_project_path\Engine\files and \engine.
-It has five created folders that are required to go along with all distributed versions of Elypso engine to ensure it runs:
+Engine folder has four created folders that are required to go along with all distributed versions of Elypso engine to ensure it runs:

 	- bat scripts - holds bat scripts that are ran from inside Elypso engine for different interactions.
 	- fonts - holds all the actual Elypso engine fonts.
 	- icons - holds all the icons the engine uses for its billboards and engine icons
 	- shaders - holds all the shaders that Elypso engine and its created games use.

+ Files folder has one required folder:

     - textures - holds all the textures that Elypso engine and its created games use.

-Elypso engine also has three extra files for the engine icons at the root files folder directory that are required to be added alongside with the required folders.
+Elypso engine also has three extra files for the engine icons at the root engine folder directory that are required to be added alongside with the required folders:

+    - icon.png
+    - icon.ico
+    - icon.rc

 The Elypso engine source, header and library files are distributed into three folders: